PCITechie/Histacom-Python/README.md

 Histacom-Pythons's documentation can be found on the Histacom-Python Wiki (TODO): https://github.com/PCITechie/Histacom-Python/wiki/

 ## License
-Histacom-Python is licensed under the [GPL license](https://github.com/PCITechie/Histacom-Python/blob/master/LICENSE).
+Histacom-Python is licensed under the [GPLv3 license](https://github.com/PCITechie/Histacom-Python/blob/master/LICENSE).
 Certain assets may be property of Michael Webb or others.